l3wi/mam.client.js/README.md

 After downloading the appropriate file for your project, `mam.node.js` or `mam.web.js`, importing the library will provide access to the functions described below.

 For a simple user experience you are advised to call the `init()` function to enable to tracking of state in your channels.When calling `init()` you should also pass in your initialised IOTA library.
 This will provide access to some extra functionality including attaching, fetching and subscribing.

+Note: When using with React-Native use the rn-nodify package to shim the library to ensure it works correctly To import the library, use either require("mam.client.js") or import * as Mam from 'mam.client.js'

 > *Please see example/index.js for a working example*